The Software “RP Q-switch”

 If required, RP Photonics can develop special versions with additional features.

-Note that the software RP Fiber Power can also be used for simulating Q switching.
+For more sophisticated simulations, we recommend to use the software RP Fiber Power.
 Although that software has been designed for use with fiber lasers, it can also be applied to most end-pumped bulk lasers.
 RP Fiber Power can fully take into account the transverse profiles of field intensities and doping concentration, and it can treat complicated energy level schemes.
 Also, the flexibility is substantially higher than that of RP Q-switch.
 For example, RP Fiber Power can handle arbitrary time dependencies of pump powers and signal inputs and a wider range of graphical diagrams.
 For these reasons, RP Fiber Power is recommended for more sophisticated simulations, whereas RP Q-switch is the right tool for very quickly getting results in simpler situations.

 The RP Q-switch software comes with detailed documentation.
 Even without buying the software, you can download the detailed RP Q-switch documentation in PDF format here in order to get some impression.
 The running software can display the full documentation or detailed information on particular input or output fields of the forms (see below).